 Wicor is very far removed today from its past trading emporiumImage: WicorMarine Yacht Haven

 Today, Wicor is no longer the bustling trading emporium it once was, but rather an unexpected haven of tranquillity within the busy expanse of Portsmouth Harbour.
-Nestled in a green and largely undeveloped stretch of coastal plain between Fareham and Portchester, it forms part of a quieter, more natural section of the harbour—less urbanised and more in tune with its original landscape.
+Nestled in a green, largely undeveloped stretch of the coastal plain between Fareham and Portchester, it forms part of a quieter, more natural section of the harbour—less urbanised and more in tune with its original landscape.
 The name "Wicor" has likely endured thanks to the area's relative seclusion and its continued association with local geography, rather than any ties to major administrative centres.

 Wicore's Green shoreline as seen from the jettyImage: Michael Harpur